 Presented by Jordan B. Schwartz and Megan S. Shaked

-The pandemic has not slowed down lawsuits filed against hotels and other places of public accommodation alleging violations of the Americans with Disabilities Act (“ADA”).
-Hundreds of lawsuits continue to be filed against hotels for their failure to identify and describe accessible features at their properties in sufficient detail on their websites.
-In a new twist, many of these lawsuits now also allege that Online Travel Agencies (“OTAs”) such as Orbitz or Expedia fail to provide information about the accessible amenities of the hotel, including its rooms, to individuals with disabilities, or fail to allow an individual with a disability to book an accessible guestroom.
+Another year has gone by, and yet the lawsuits filed against hotels and other places of public accommodation alleging violations of the Americans with Disabilities Act (“ADA”) continues to increase.
+We still see hundreds of lawsuits filed each month against hotels for their failure to identify and describe accessible features at their properties in sufficient detail on their websites.
+Many of these lawsuits continue to allege that Online Travel Agencies (“OTAs”) such Expedia, Hotels.com, or Orbitz fail to provide information about the accessible amenities of the hotel, including its rooms, to individuals with disabilities, or fail to allow an individual with a disability to book an accessible guestroom.
 While it may seem counterintuitive that a Hotel would be responsible for the information provided on the OTAs website, that often is the case.

-A ton of ADA lawsuits also continue to be filed alleging that hotel websites cannot be used by individuals with visual or hearing impairments.
+A ton of ADA lawsuits also continue to be filed every day alleging that hotel websites cannot be used by individuals with visual or hearing impairments (in particular websites that utilize PDFs).
 Thus, it is extremely important that businesses ensure the accessibility of their websites while also providing an appropriate “accessibility statement” explaining to users the steps you have taken to improve your website’s accessibility.

 Unfortunately, there is no sign that these types of lawsuits are slowing down.
-Serial plaintiffs continue to file dozens of these lawsuits each and every day.
-This presentation will present practical tips and cost-effective strategies for managing the risk of ADA-related litigation in this ever-evolving area of the law.
+On the contrary, a plethora of these lawsuits continued to be filed each and every day.

 • What accessible features to list on your website to reduce your legal exposure